Why Seminary? Why Wesley?

 Wesley Biblical Seminary trains storytellers.
 In a world where some seminaries have fallen prey to the lure of science, subjectivism, and socialism, WBS refuses to dilute or distort the story.
 We remain committed to the inerrancy of the source: Scripture.

-We also refuse to waiver on what the veracity of this story means for us now.
+We also refuse to waver on what the veracity of this story means for us now.
 We believe the story calls us to holy lives enabled by the grace of our triune God.

 –Dr. John E. Neihof, Jr., WBS President